apatti/Balanced-News-Perspective/ProductManagement.md

   - **Reasoning:** Provides comprehensive visibility into agent behavior and system performance.

 #### Evaluation:
-- **Not used:** Planning to use RAGAS to evaluate the performance of LLM.
+- **Not used:** Was planning to use RAGAS to evaluate the performance of LLM with use of data sources and kb extraction but with project pivot, didnt had a need to use it.
   - **Reasoning:** Ensures content quality and debate balance throughout the generation process.

 #### User Interface: